How To Manage A Remote Development Team Without Stress

 How to keep your team motivated while working remotely

 Proficient developers are creative and any creative soul requires recognition.
-That’s why gratitude and positive feedback are powerful tools to keep your team motivated.
+That’s why gratitude and positive feedback are powerful tools to keep your remote team motivated.
 Use these and your developers will become more efficient and customer-oriented.

 When a client gives positive feedback about a developer’s work, share that with the whole team.
 If it’s feedback about a team, thank the team and be sure to share this success in your company newsletter or at the next company event.